tj2904/lifetime-counter/README.md

 # Lifetime Counter
- A simple site that shows some stats related to the time of birth.
+ A simple site that shows some stats related to the date and time of birth.